Jay Harbaugh

-Jay Patrick Harbaugh (/ˈhɑrbɔː/; born June 14, 1989) is an American football coach who is the special teams coordinator for the Seattle Seahawks of the National Football League (NFL).
-A member of the Harbaugh family, he is the son of Los Angeles Chargers head coach Jim Harbaugh, grandson of former player and coach Jack Harbaugh, and the nephew of Baltimore Ravens head coach, John Harbaugh.
+Jay Patrick Harbaugh (/ˈhɑrbɔː/; born June 14, 1989) is an American professional football coach who is the special teams coordinator for the Seattle Seahawks of the National Football League (NFL).
+A member of the Harbaugh family, he is the son of Los Angeles Chargers head coach Jim Harbaugh, grandson of former player and coach Jack Harbaugh, and the nephew of New York Giants head coach John Harbaugh.

 Early life and family

 A native of San Diego, Harbaugh attended St. Augustine High School in San Diego and Choate Rosemary Hall in Wallingford, Connecticut.
 He played defensive line in high school, but knee injuries ended his career.
 Harbaugh earned a bachelor's degree in sociology from Oregon State University, and completed an internship with the San Francisco 49ers prior to his senior year.

 Coaching career

 Oregon State

 Harbaugh spent four seasons as an undergraduate assistant at Oregon State under head coach Mike Riley.
 Riley was the head coach of the San Diego Chargers in 1999 and 2000 when Jay's father Jim was playing quarterback for the Chargers.